Lumps and bumps on the head can occur for a number of reasons. Here are 7 of the most common causes to help you identify what you may have.

 If you’ve recently had a trauma to your head, the most obvious cause could be bleeding under the skin and swelling due to the injury sustained.
 This kind of bump should ease gradually over a week or two.

-- Watch for signs of concussion such as passing out, nausea and possibly vomiting, visual disturbances or double vision, headache and extreme tiredness or drowsiness.
-Seek medical assistance if these symptoms persist.
+- Watch for signs of concussion such as passing out, nausea and vomiting, visual disturbances or double vision, headache, extreme tiredness or drowsiness and memory loss.
+Seek medical assistance if these symptoms persist or seem to be getting worse.
 (Concussion symptoms can continue for a few weeks.)

 2. Sebaceous Cysts